 It’s been a year since the last Black Friday and it’s time to start thinking about what your company needs to do in order to prepare for 2021.
 We know how crazy things got last year, so this is your chance to avoid that chaos by taking advantage of these tips before the next holiday season approaches.
 Here are some ways you can get ready for Black Friday in 2021 – we asked specialists and marketing consultants!

 Number one practice I can suggest is to start warming up your email list a few weeks earlier.
+Email warm-up aims at building your email account’s credibility and reputation.
 You can do this by promoting your offer or just sending your regular emails to stay on top of mind.
 The worst thing that you can do is to ignore your list for a year and then start spamming it hard a week before Black Friday.
 People probably forgot they even signed up and you’ll just get more unsubscribes instead of getting new sales.

 Petra Odak, Better Proposals